 JR’s The Chronicles of San Francisco celebrates the voices of our extraordinary, unique, and diverse city in a sweeping digital mural.
-Each month this summer, hear from an individual featured in the mural on their contribution to San Francisco’s cultural landscape.
+This series of talks features individuals from the mural on their contribution to San Francisco’s cultural landscape.

 This month, activist and author Cleve Jones will reflect on the disappearance of San Francisco’s gayborhoods, and the serious consequences of this loss for the city’s LGBTQ community.